Skip to Content

 Friction Experiments for Kids

-Friction experiments are some of the easiest, inexpensive, and most enjoyable for kids.
+Friction experiments are some of the easiest, most inexpensive, and most enjoyable for kids.
 Below are my favorite and super cool friction activities for kids.

 Easy & Amazing Experiments on Friction